Michelle Legge

 Pennsylvania3.07%

 Important: It's well worth checking what counts as income in your state.
-For example, in New Hampshire, regular income is not subject to state tax, only to dividends and interest income and in Washington, a 7% tax rate only applies to capital gains, not income.
+For example, in New Hampshire, regular income is not subject to state tax, only to dividends and interest income.

 Tax RateSingle (or married filing separately)